kofio/coinsy/README.md

 I have implemented a realtime decentralized peer to peer exchange mechanism that is secure, anonymous, robust and fast.
 Packets are obfuscated and sensitive material is encrypted using public key cryptography.

-The network can be easily extended to create other realtime services including market places for physical items.
+The network can be easily extended to create other realtime services including decentralized market places or telephone systems.

 The code can be compiled on most operating systems using bjam: